semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## Maintenance

-The placeholder for the global state for the period of technical works.
+Template for the global state for the period of technical works.

 ```jsx
 import { Maintenance } from 'intergalactic/errors';